knowledge | 17 September 2020 |

 The first of those is to issue a direction to the person in charge of the premises to take whatever steps the Garda considers necessary for the premises to be compliant.
 Failure to comply with a Garda direction may lead to a written compliance notice, any one of three closure orders and /or conviction of a criminal offence.
 Significantly, it may also ultimately lead to an objection by An Garda Síochána to the annual renewal of the licence on grounds of a lack of “good character”.

-The measures in the Act take effect from 12 September 2020 and are to remain in place until 9 November 2020, subject to extension.
+The measures in the Act take effect from 12 September 2020 and will remain in place until 9 June 2021.1

 The three types of closure order provided for in the Act are: